emutos/manual/usermanual/docs/index.md

 ## tos-lang-change ##

-Use tos-lang-change to change the display language and/or input keyboard layout in an EmuTOS ROM image.
-This assumes that the ROM image has multiple languages and that the hardware does not have [NVRAM](#nvram).
-Since the multi-language ROM images are too large for physical hardware, this means under the Hatari emulator.
+Use tos-lang-change to change the display language and/or input keyboard layout in an EmuTOS ROM image for machines lacking [NVRAM](#nvram).
+This assumes that the ROM image supports multiple languages.
+Since the multi-language ROM images are too large for physical hardware, this mostly applies to the Hatari emulator.

 However, tos-lang-change also changes the input keyboard language.
 This affects single language 512K ROMS as well as the multi-language 1024K ROM.